yu-i-i/overleaf-cep/README.md

 The present "extended" version of Overleaf CE includes:

-- Template gallery
 - Sandboxed compiles with TeX Live image selection
+- Sign Up page
 - LDAP authentication
 - SAML authentication
 - OpenID Connect authentication
 - Real-time track changes and comments
-- Autocomplete of reference keys
 - Symbol palette
+- Template gallery
 - Import file from external URL
+- Git integration
+- GitHub synchronization
+- Zotero integration
+- Reference Search and Pick Tool
+- Document Import (`.docx`, `.md`) and Export (`.docx`, `.md`, `.html`)
 - Advanced administrator tools for managing user accounts and projects
-- Git integration
+- Logo tools

 > [!CAUTION]
 > Overleaf Community Edition is intended for use in environments where **all** users are trusted.
 Community Edition is **not** appropriate for scenarios where isolation of users is required due to Sandbox Compiles not being available.
 When not using Sandboxed Compiles, users have full read and write access to the `sharelatex` container resources (filesystem, network, environment variables) when running LaTeX compiles.